 Dimension members have properties.
 The role of a property is to hold information about a particular member.
 The property could be anything that describes member details.
 For example, a User dimension member can be a person (user) and the property of each user can be an address (string), age (number), date of birth (date).
 In reports, properties are displayed only at a particular user level.

 Sometimes you want to calculate new measures from other existing cube measures - these are called calculated measures.
 For example, you could define Profit calculated measure as Sales amount measure minus Cost amount measure.
 And then you could also define Margin % calculated measure as Profit measure divided by Sales amount measure (and display the result as a percentage).

 You can also define calculated members in other dimensions.
 For example, you could define in Customers dimension new calculated memberNorth America as the sum of USA and Canada members.
 Calculated member is also a member of the dimension.

 Calculated member formulas are defined using MDX language.
 Basic arithmetic formulas can be created very easily but by learning other MDX functions you will be able to create any calculated members you need.
 Read more about creating calculated members.

 MDX is a Multi-Dimensional eXpressions query language that allows you to query data cube and add business logic to the cubes.
 You can define new calculated members, sets, or get member properties using MDX.

 Analyze data and create reports

-When you have created report layout that you want to use frequently you can save this report with given name.
-When later you will open saved report then you will get latest results from data cube using saved report layout.
+When you have created a report layout that you want to use frequently you can save this report with a given name.
+When later you will open saved report then you will get the latest results from data cube using saved report layout.
 Learn more about Analyze tab in Create reports and Create charts tutorial pages.